Your Premises Liability Slip & Fall Lawyer

 Property owners owe the lowest duty of care to trespassers.
 A landowner owes a trespasser the duty to refrain from willfully or wantonly injuring him or her.
 However, with regard to children, Indiana courts long have recognized that landowners may sometimes owe a higher duty of care, even when the children are trespassers.
 The attractive nuisance doctrine recognizes that a child may be incapable of understanding and appreciating all of the possible dangers that may be encountered in trespassing.

-Foley & Small has handled many premises liability cases.
-Foley & Small will retain engineering and other experts to testify on standard of care issues.
-Foley & Small is also experienced with applicable building and city code requirements that can apply to property owners and with national safety standards that apply to various situations involving a premises liability claim.
+Foley & Murphy has handled many premises liability cases.
+Foley & Murphy will retain engineering and other experts to testify on standard of care issues.
+Foley & Murphy is also experienced with applicable building and city code requirements that can apply to property owners and with national safety standards that apply to various situations involving a premises liability claim.

-If Foley & Small can be of help to your or your family, email us from our Contact page or call us at 800-276-2525.
+If Foley & Murphy can be of help to your or your family, email us from our Contact page or call us at 800-276-2525.

 Let's Discuss Your Case Today.